-Our approach also has implications for other football draws, which are also biased, and are all amenable to correction using the methods we have presented in this article.
-For example, the UEFA (European) Champions League group stage draw in August 2022 used a slightly different procedure from FIFA (UEFA, 2022), choosing first a club and then randomizing uniformly over possible valid allocations for that club (as opposed to choosing the lexicographically first available slot).
-The UEFA Champions League round of 16 draw in December 2022 was different again.
+Our approach also has implications for other football draws, such as the upcoming UEFA (European) Champions League group stage draw in August 2022.
+For this draw UEFA uses a slightly different procedure from FIFA, choosing first a club and then randomising uniformly over possible valid allocations for that club (as opposed to choosing the lexicographically first available slot).
+In fact the UEFA Champions League last 16 draw in December 2000 was different again.
 In that case, slots were filled in order with only the possible teams being put into a glass ball from which one was drawn uniformly at random.
-This can be seen as an approximation to a sequential Monte Carlo algorithm (e.g., Doucet et al., 2001) in which all of the nonzero incremental particle weights are assumed to be equal.
+Both of these UEFA procedures are biased, although it is an open question as to which mechanism gives the least bias.
+However all these scenarios are amenable to correction using the methods we have presented in this paper.